dseguy/php-error-messages/messages/syntax-error,-unexpected-token-"::".rst

    <?php

-   // :: on an operator
+   // double-colon on an operator
    1 or::A;

    echo ::class;

-   // :: on a number
+   // double-colon on a number
    1::class;

    ?>